 Access our infographic below, summarizing the different biofuel policies being adopted across major country and regional markets, and the impact this is having on the market fundamentals:

-To build a deeper understanding on the long-term direction of the global biofuels industry, register for the upcoming IHS Markit Biofuels Outlook Webinar with Dr. Christoph Berg and James Simpson on 8 October 2020.
+To build a deeper understanding on the long-term direction of the global biofuels industry, register for the on-demand IHS Markit Biofuels Outlook Webinar with Dr. Christoph Berg and James Simpson.